 Data Analysis

-The data collected from the survey was raw, and it required more research to make sense of it.
+Sincethe data collected from the survey was raw, it required more research to make sense of it.
 Various statistical operations (t-test, ANOVA test, etc.) were performed on the data using MS Excel for this purpose.
-Using the MS Excel program, many graphs and charts were created to better depict numerical data.
+Descriptive statistics was used and graphs and charts were created to better depict numerical data.

 Ethical Issues